 Taxes do a lot for the American economy.
 The government uses your foreign income tax to invest in education and technology and provide services and goods for your fellow Americans.
 However, not all income is taxable.
-This article will discuss which types of income are taxable and which are not.
+This article will discuss the difference between taxable vs nontaxable income, and which types of income are taxable and which are not.

 What is Taxable Income?